-In the UK, on average a fat transfer breast augmentation procedure between £3,000 and £8,000 depending on the client and the clinic.
+In the UK, on average a fat transfer breast augmentation procedure costs between £3,000 and £8,000 depending on the client and the clinic.
 This quote will usually include the costs for initial consultation, anaesthetic, the actual procedure and any follow up care.
 The clinic will confirm what is covered in your quote at your initial consultation.

 The costs are slightly greater than for traditional breast augmentation using implants as it is a more specialised area of breast surgery with fewer surgeons able to complete it.
 Some clinics offer payment programmes to reduce the investment to monthly payments.
 Different clinics will charge different amounts for this service, so it will pay to shop around.

 As with any type of surgical procedure in the UK it is advised to compare fat transfer breast enlargement prices.
 The reputation and experience of surgeons and clinics should be more important than price and since this is a fairly new procedure, it is best left to those highly experienced surgeons with the best previous track record and reputation.
 The after care package should be a big selling point in case any corrective surgery is required.